clear-code/ui-text-overrider/README.md

 The value of the base key is always a CSS selector string to find the target element.
 You can specify any attribute name and value as child keys.

-Note: original attribute and values won't be restored even if the addon is disabled or uninstalled.
+Note: original attribute and values won't be restored even if the addon is disabled or uninstalled, until you restart Firefox.